*

 Windows not only ships with ClearType pre-installed since XP, it’s also activated by default since Vista.

-In recent years I was able to ignore the fact that my body text looks pretty and readable to me while to most other people it doesn’t.
+I was able to ignore the fact that my body text looked pretty (without fuzzy font smoothing) and readable to me while to most other people it didn’t.

 Maybe I’m one of the people who can’t distinguish colors as good as the Clear Type technology requires to be of use.